How Diamonds Do Good and the Flaviana Matata Foundation are Helping Girls Succeed Through Education

 “We believe when you give child an education, nothing beats that,” says Matata.
 “You need good education to have a good job and have a better life.”

-This year, the organization will provide full scholarships to 20 female students who will be supported from the time they start secondary school until they finish university.
-This assistance is made possible by the Diamond Empowerment Fund (D.E.F.), which represents the diamond industry and its commitment to strengthening local communities in diamond producing countries like Tanzania.
+In 2019, Diamonds Do Good and the Flaviana Matata Foundation provided scholarships to 15 female students who will be supported from the time they start secondary school until they finish university.
+This assistance from Diamonds Do Good represents the diamond industry and its commitment to strengthening local communities in diamond producing countries like Tanzania.

 Empowering Girls Through Education

 “She had repeated classes more than six times,” says Matata, adding that the student will now be the first child in her family to finish high school.
-“It’s really a big opportunity,” she adds.
+“It’s really a big opportunity.”

 When delivering school supplies to one school, Matata and her team learned that facilities were severely lacking.
 Proper toilets and classrooms were lacking, and students were learning “under the trees” as Matata describes it.